astronomer/docs/astro/best-practices/deploy-with-api.md

 These use cases assume you have:

-- Sufficient permissions to deploy code to your Astro Deployments
+- An [API token](deployment-api-tokens.md) with sufficient permissions to deploy code to Astro
 - At least one [Astro Deployment](create-deployment.md)
-- A container management tool.
-The following examples show commands using [Docker](https://www.docker.com/).
+- An [Astro project](cli/develop-project.md) that's accessible from the machine where you're using the Astro API
 - The following values:
     - Your Organization ID - See [List Organizations](https://docs.astronomer.io/docs/api/platform-api-reference/organization/list-organizations)
     - The Deployment ID - See [List Deployments](https://docs.astronomer.io/docs/api/platform-api-reference/deployment/list-deployments)